sq3/gdm/README.md

 # Usage

+Before you start you have to create a project on https://console.developers.google.com/ and setup OAuth Authentication.
+For your personal account you need an Client ID and for the GoogleApps account use a service account to access all accounts in your domain.
+Also don't forget to actiavte the GoogleDrive API for both accoutns.

-## 1/ install requirements:
+## install requirements:

 ```
 $ pip install -r requirements.txt
 ```

-## 2/ Create a virtualenv environment and install requirements:

-Before you start you have to create a project on https://console.developers.google.com/ and setup OAuth Authentication.
-For your personal account you need an Client ID and for the GoogleApps account use a service account to access all accounts in your domain.

-## 3/ Run the migration script to start the emails migrations:
+## Run the migration script to start the emails migrations:

 ```
 $ python gdm.py /path/to/email_mapping_list.csv <condition number>